ibm-cloud-docs/containers/cs_firewall.md

 # Opening required ports and IP addresses in your firewall
 {: #firewall}

-Review these situations in which you might need to open specific ports and IP addresses in your firewalls for {{site.data.keyword.containerlong}}.
+Review these situations in which you might need to open specific ports and IP addresses in your firewalls for your community Kubernetes or OpenShift clusters in {{site.data.keyword.containerlong}}.
 {:shortdesc}

 * [To run `ibmcloud` and `ibmcloud ks` commands](#firewall_bx) from your local system when corporate network policies prevent access to public internet endpoints via proxies or firewalls.